Benchmarking M-LTSF: Frequency and Noise-Based Evaluation of Multivariate Long Time Series Forecasting Models: Abstract

 \section{Abstract}

 Understanding the robustness of deep learning models for multivariate long-term time series forecasting (M-LTSF) remains challenging, as evaluations typically rely on real-world datasets with unknown noise properties.
-We propose a simulation-based evaluation framework that generates parameterizable synthetic datasets, where each dataset instance corresponds to a different configuration of signal components, noise types, signal-to-noise ratios, and frequency characteristics.
+We propose a simulation-based evaluation framework that generates configurable synthetic dataset instances based on controllable signal components, noise types, signal-to-noise ratios, and frequency characteristics.
 These configurable components aim to model real-world multivariate time series data without the ambiguity of unknown noise.
 This framework enables fine-grained, systematic evaluation of M-LTSF models under controlled and diverse scenarios.
-We benchmark four representative architectures S-Mamba (state-space), iTransformer (transformer-based), R-Linear (linear), and Autoformer (decomposition-based).
-Our analysis reveals that all models degrade severely when lookback windows cannot capture complete periods of seasonal patters in the data.
-S-Mamba and Autoformer perform best on sawtooth patterns, while R-Linear and iTransformer favor sinusoidal signals.
-White and Brownian noise universally degrade performance with lower signal-to-noise ratio while S-Mamba shows specific trend-noise and iTransformer shows seasonal-noise vulnerability.
-Further spectral analysis shows that S-Mamba and iTransformer achieve superior frequency reconstruction.
-This controlled approach, based on our synthetic and principle-driven testbed, offers deeper insights into model-specific strengths and limitations through the aggregation of MSE scores and provides concrete guidance for model selection based on signal characteristics and noise conditions.
+We benchmark four representative architectures S-Mamba, iTransformer, R-Linear, and Autoformer.
+Our analysis shows that model performance deteriorates sharply when lookback windows fail to capture full seasonal cycles.
+S-Mamba and Autoformer perform best on sawtooth patterns, whereas R-Linear and iTransformer prefer sinusoidal signals.
+White and Brownian noise consistently impair performance at lower signal-to-noise ratios.
+Additionally, S-Mamba is sensitive to trend noise, and iTransformer to seasonal noise.
+Spectral analysis further indicates that S-Mamba and iTransformer offer superior frequency reconstruction.
+This controlled approach, based on our synthetic evaluation framework, offers deeper insights into model-specific strengths and limitations through the aggregation of MSE scores and provides concrete guidance for model selection based on signal characteristics and noise conditions.